-Other uses and disclosures of your protected health information not described above or permitted by law will be made only with your written authorization.
+Uses and disclosures not covered in this Notice: Other uses and disclosures of your protected health information not described above in this Notice or permitted by law will be made only with your written authorization.
 In addition, we will obtain your authorization for most uses and disclosures of psychotherapy notes.
 When consent for disclosure is required by law, your consent will be obtained prior to such disclosure.
-If you give us authorization to use or share protected health information about you, you may revoke the authorization in writing at any time.
+If you give us authorization to use or share protected health information about you, you may revoke that authorization in writing at any time.
 Please understand that we are unable to retract any disclosures already made with your authorization.